vogelb/jee-devpack-win/README.md

 - Sublime Text
 - 7-Zip
 - SourceTree
-- Some scripts to help you get going.
-All scripts are designed to work out of the explorer (double click).
+- Some aliases and scripts to help you get going.
+Most scripts are designed to work out of the explorer (double click).

 ## Use of 7-Zip

 The devpack ships with a version of 7-Zip that is used for the portable installation of Oracle JDK.

-7-Zip is licensed under the GNU LGPL license.
+7-Zip by Igor Pavlov is licensed under the GNU LGPL license.

 The source code can be obtained here: www.7-zip.org